 You don't get intimidating and overly technical options to scan RAR archives to a nested depth of 4, but not scan TARs, for instance – there's just a simple 'scan archives, yes or no?' setting.

-During the review Bitdefender occasionally displayed its new 'threat timeline', with what seems like a detailed explanation of how we nearly got infected.
-This all looks very impressive, a flow chart with times, app names and big icons, but in our experience, it doesn't mean very much.
+During the review process, Bitdefender occasionally displayed its 'threat timeline', with what seems like a detailed explanation of how I nearly got infected.
+This all looks very impressive, a flow chart with times, app names, and big icons, but in my experience, it doesn't mean very much.

-One timeline started with Outlook launching, told us it then launched Chrome, which executed software_reporter_tool.exe, and Bitdefender then detected a threat.
-Anyone seeing this might assume they'd received a malicious email, clicked a link, Chrome opened, launched an app, which in turn ran a malicious program.
+One timeline started with Outlook launching, told me it then launched Chrome, which executed software_reporter_tool.exe, and Bitdefender then detected a threat.
+Anyone seeing this might assume they'd received a malicious email, clicked a link, Chrome opened, and launched an app, which in turn ran a malicious program.

-But in reality, we ran Outlook as normal; Chrome only launched because we clicked a legitimate link; the link had nothing to do with software_reporter_tool.exe (that's a standard part of Chrome); and the supposed 'threat' (actually a false alarm) was never downloaded in that or any other internet session.
+But in reality, I ran Outlook as normal; Chrome only launched because I clicked a legitimate link; the link had nothing to do with software_reporter_tool.exe (that's a standard part of Chrome); and the supposed 'threat' (actually a false alarm) was never downloaded in that or any other internet session.

-Giving users more information about the source of an infection is a good idea, but during our review at least, Bitdefender's threat timelines caused confusion more than they answered any questions.
+Giving users more information about the source of an infection is a good idea, but during my review at least, Bitdefender's threat timelines caused confusion more than they answered any questions.

-Bitdefender Antivirus Plus scanning speeds are decent, with Quick Scans taking around 15-30 seconds on our test computer.
-Regular scans started at 50 minutes to check our target files (209,000 of them, 50GB in total.)
-That's a little slow, and for example Trend Micro Antivirus+ Security took 15 minutes to scan the same data.
+Bitdefender Antivirus Plus scanning speeds are decent, with Quick Scans taking around 15-30 seconds on my test computer.
+Regular scans started at 50 minutes to check my target files (209,000 of them, 50GB in total.)
+That's a little slow, and for example, Trend Micro Antivirus+ Security took 15 minutes to scan the same data.

 The scanning engine is smart enough to manage simultaneous scans without difficulty, too.
 If you're running a lengthy full system scan, for instance, you can still run an on-demand scan of a recent download, or anything else you like.
 A window pops up to display the results of your second scan, while the first scan continues to run in the background.

-No individual reviewer can hope to compete with the testing labs for thoroughness, but we were keen to confirm their verdicts by seeing how Bitdefender Antivirus Plus handled a couple of ransomware threats.
+No individual reviewer can hope to compete with the testing labs for thoroughness, but I was keen to confirm their verdicts by seeing how Bitdefender Antivirus Plus handled a couple of ransomware threats.
 I used a few malware test files on my own test computers to learn first-hand how Bitdefender handles threats.

-The first, a real-world ransomware specimen, was eliminated almost immediately, with Bitdefender killing the process before it could cause any harm.
+The first, a real-world ransomware specimen, was blocked almost immediately, with Bitdefender killing the process before it could cause any harm.

-The second was a custom ransomware simulator of our own.
-It's about as simple a malware sample as you could get, but it's also something Bitdefender would never have seen before, allowing us to evaluate how Antivirus Plus performs when presented with brand new threats.
+The second was a custom ransomware simulator of my own.
+It's about as simple a malware sample as you could get, but it's also something Bitdefender would never have seen before, allowing me to evaluate how Antivirus Plus performs when presented with brand-new threats.

-We ran our test software, and in just a fraction of a second, Bitdefender's engine cut in and displayed an alert.
-Not only had it detected and killed our test process, but Bitdefender's Ransomware Remediation technology successfully restored the ten files our software had managed to encrypt.
+I ran the test software, and in just a fraction of a second, Bitdefender's engine cut in and displayed an alert.
+Not only had it detected and killed the test process, but Bitdefender's Ransomware Remediation technology successfully restored the ten files the software had managed to encrypt.

-While this was a great performance, it did leave us with a few small issues.
+While this was a great performance, it did show a few small issues.

-The Ransomware Remediation feature isn't turned on by default, for instance.
+Firstly, the Ransomware Remediation feature isn't turned on by default.
 Bitdefender Antivirus Plus prompts you to enable it, but if you're not paying attention, you could lose at least a handful of files in an attack.

-The package didn't quarantine our simulator, either, despite detecting it performing ransomware-like actions.
-We ran it multiple times, and when we scanned the executable later, Bitdefender flagged it as 'clean.'
+Next, the package didn't quarantine the simulator, either, despite detecting it performing ransomware-like actions.
+I ran it multiple times, and when I scanned the executable later, Bitdefender flagged it as 'clean.'

-The company told us that threats are removed only if they're detected by the signature layer.
-Ours was picked up by the behavior layer, which will kill an offending process, but not try to remove it.
+The company told me that threats are removed only if they're detected by the signature layer.
+Mine was picked up by the behavior layer, which will kill an offending process, but not try to remove it.

-Kaspersky Anti-Virus went further, quarantining our test executable to prevent it running again, and on balance that's the approach we prefer.
-But this isn't a major deal, as Bitdefender's gentler approach doesn't seem to have any practical effect on system security, as although we were able to repeatedly run the same threat, Bitdefender blocked it each time.
+Other antivirus software I tested went further, quarantining the test executable to prevent it from running again, and on balance that's the approach I prefer.
+But this isn't a major deal, as Bitdefender's gentler approach doesn't seem to have any practical effect on system security, as although I was able to repeatedly run the same threat, Bitdefender blocked it each time.

-That's a major improvement on many competitors, which either miss the simulator entirely or aren't able to stop it destroying at least some files (Norton Antivirus Plus lost 57.)
-On balance, we think Bitdefender provides very capable and effective all-round ransomware protection.
+That's a major improvement over many competitors, which either miss the simulator entirely or aren't able to stop it from destroying at least some files (Norton Antivirus Plus lost 57.)
+Overall, Bitdefender provides very capable and effective all-around ransomware protection.